Table Tennis Doubles Rules

 Rule 2.08.02 states...

-"In doubles, the server shall first make a service, the receiver shall then make a return, the partner of the server shall then make a return, the partner of the receiver shall then make a return and thereafter each player in turn in that sequence shall make a return".
+"In doubles, except as provided in 2.8.3, the server shall first make a service, the receiver shall then make a return, the partner of the server shall then make a return, the partner of the receiver shall then make a return and thereafter each player in turn in that sequence shall make a return."

 This means that you must follow the correct sequence for serving and receiving to comply with the table tennis doubles rules.